Guillermina0406/Guillermina0406/README.md

 - 👋 Hi, I’m @Guillermina0406
-- 👀 I’m interested in poyects of business analytics mainly, but I have no problem working on other related.
+- 👀 I’m interested in proyects of business analytics mainly, but I have no problem working on other related.
 - 🌱 I’m currently learning how to perform data analysis with Python with different data sets.
 - 💞️ I’m looking to collaborate on different projects for Tecbidata, what is my company.
 - 📫 How to reach me via email: guillerminaic@live.com.ar